College & Career Readiness Assistants (CCRAs)

 Required qualifications

-- CCRAs must be culturally responsive & respectful of diverse backgrounds
+- Must be culturally responsive & respectful of diverse backgrounds and experiences

-- CCRAs must maintain a schedule that allows for serving 10-12 hours per week at a school placement site, in blocks of a minimum of two hours (travel time not included)
+- Must maintain a schedule that allows for serving 10 hours per week in-person at a school placement site, in blocks of a minimum of two hours (travel time not included)

-- CCRAs must be willing to adhere to school placement site policies while serving.
+- Must be willing to adhere to school placement site policies while working.

 - Acceptance to this internship is contingent upon obtaining satisfactory results from a criminal background check